Ellis Rowan: Life

-Marian, the daughter of Marian and Charles Ryan, principal of stock agents Ryan and Hammond, was born at "Killeen" near Longwood, Victoria, one of her father's pastoral stations in Victoria.
+Marian, the daughter of Marian and Charles Ryan, principal of stock agents Ryan and Hammond, was born at "Killeen" near Longwood, Colony of New South Wales one of her father's pastoral stations in Victoria.
 Her family was well-connected: sister Ada Mary married Admiral Lord Charles Scott, son of the Duke of Buccleuch; brother Sir Charles Ryan was a noted Melbourne surgeon and for a time Turkish consul in London (and whose daughter became Baroness Casey).
 Another niece was Joice NanKivell Loch.

-She was educated at Miss Murphy's private school in Melbourne, and in 1873 married Captain Charles Rowan, who had fought in the New Zealand wars.
+She was educated at Miss Murphy's private school in Melbourne, and in 1873 married Captain Frederic Charles Rowan, who had fought in the New Zealand wars.
 Her husband was interested in botany and he encouraged her to paint wild flowers.
-She had had no training but working conscientiously and carefully in water-colour; her work is noted for being botanically informative as well as artistic.
+Although she had no formal training, Rowan painted in water-colour, and her works have been described as both botanically informative and artistic by contemporary observers.
 Rowan returned to Melbourne in 1877, and for many years travelled in Australia painting the flora of the country, at times in the company of her painting companion, Margaret Forrest.
 Rowan exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.
 She published in 1898 A Flower-Hunter in Queensland and New Zealand, largely based on letters to her husband and friends.

 About this time she went to North America and provided the illustrations, many in colour, to A Guide to the Wild Flowers, by Alice Lounsberry, published in New York in 1899 as well as Guide to the Trees (1900), and Southern Wild Flowers and Trees (1901) also by Lounsberry.
 It was while in America, travelling with Lounsberry, that Rowan received news that her son Eric had been killed in the Second Boer War.
 In 1905 she held a successful exhibition in London.
-She returned to Australia and held exhibitions of her work which sold at comparatively high prices.
+She returned to Australia and held exhibitions of her work which attracted public interest and achieved notable sales.
 In 1916 she made a trip to New Guinea, the first of several during which she produced a huge volume of illustrations.
 She contracted malaria during these journeys.
 In 1920 she held the largest solo exhibition seen in Australia at the time, when she exhibited 1000 of her works in Sydney.
-She died at Macedon, Victoria, her husband and her only son having predeceased her.
+She died at Macedon, Victoria, her husband and her only child having predeceased her.
 Her husband died of pneumonia in 1892, aged 47.
-Her son died of nephritis in Africa, aged 22, while in jail awaiting trial on charges of forgery).
+Her son, (Frederick Charles Eric Elliott Rowan, known as 'Puck'), died of nephritis in Africa, aged 22, while in jail awaiting trial on charges of forgery.

 Other books by Rowan published in Australia were Bill Baillie, his Life and Adventures, The Queensland Flora, and Sketches in Black and White in New Zealand.

 Several accounts of her career have been published including: